FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/hub.md

 The hub’s structure is mostly read-only.
 It is not possible to create, rename, delete, or otherwise modify directories and files that form the structure of the hub itself.
-However, the [outgoing](/docs/concepts/system/abi/system.md) directory of an instance may include mutable directories, files, and services which can be accessed through the hub.
+However, the [outgoing directory][glossary.outgoing-directory] of an instance may include mutable directories, files, and services which can be accessed through the hub.

 ### Scoping